Mon–Fri 9am–6pm

 Common questions

 Yes.
-Unlike standard mortgages, bridging-style refurbishment finance can be used on properties that are currently uninhabitable — no kitchen, bathroom, or structurally unsound.
-This is one of the key advantages over traditional lending.
+Unlike standard mortgages, bridging-style refurbishment finance can be used on properties that are currently uninhabitable — no kitchen, no bathroom, or structurally unsound.
+This is one of the key advantages over traditional lending and makes refurbishment finance ideal for below-market-value auction purchases.

 Structural works like extensions or loft conversions may require planning permission.
 Some lenders will fund conditional on planning being obtained.
-Permitted development works do not require planning permission.
+Permitted development works (within specific thresholds) do not require planning permission.
+Your lender will clarify their position during application.

-The most common exits are: refinancing the completed property onto a buy-to-let mortgage, refinancing onto a residential mortgage (if you're living in the property), or selling the completed property.
-A clear, credible exit is essential for any refurbishment loan application.
+The most common exits are: refinancing the completed property onto a buy-to-let mortgage, or selling the completed property.
+A clear, credible exit is essential.
+If you plan to refinance onto a BTL mortgage at exit, the after-refurb value must support 75% LTV at the likely BTL mortgage rate.

 Ready to fund your next refurbishment?